-The AFMCP ™ (Applied Functional Medicine in Clinical Practice) course is a five day professional healthcare provider training programme in applying the principles of functional medicine.
+The AFMCP ™ (Applied Functional Medicine in Clinical Practice) course is a five-day professional healthcare provider training programme.
+Participants gain in-depth training in the principles of functional medicine.
 This course is one step on the path to Certification with the Institute of Functional Medicine.

-Many people today are suffering from chronic, complex diseases for which modern medicine does not appear to have effective treatments.
-Or perhaps there may be some treatments but they only suppress symptoms, managing a particular disease or condition without ever hoping to resolve or improve it.
+Many people today are suffering from chronic, complex diseases.
+In many cases, modern healthcare does not appear to have effective treatments for these problems.
+Or there are treatments, but they only suppress symptoms.
+These treatments manage a particular disease or condition without ever hoping to resolve or improve it.

-Functional medicine like traditional herbal medicine has a different approach.
+Functional medicine like traditional herbal practice has a different approach.
 It looks for the root causes of illness rather than only addressing symptoms.
-These root causes might include a genetic predisposition, diet and lifestyle factors, or environmental conditions.
+A person's genes can make them more susceptible to certain illnesses.
+But, genes are not the full story.
+In fact, dietary choices and lifestyle factors can have a huge influence.

-As a graduate of this course and other courses on this subject, I incorporate functional medicine practices and principles into my herbal medicine practice to promote the health and wellness of my patients.
+As a graduate of the AFMCP course and other courses on this subject, I incorporate functional medicine practices and principles into my herbal practice to promote the health and wellness of my patients.

-There is no single optimised model for practicing functional medicine.
-In fact, functional medicine practitioners use functional medicine principles alongside or within the scope of their training.
-So, I use medicinal herbs and nutrition to promote health and wellness in my patients.
+There is no single optimised model for practising functional medicine.
+In fact, many practitioners use functional medicine principles alongside or within the scope of their training.
+For instance, I use medicinal herbs and nutrition to promote health and wellness in my patients.

-Other functional medicine practitioners may also suggest herbal remedies in their treatment plans, however as a trained medical herbalist and specialist in the use of herbal remedies I can provide individualised herbal prescriptions, rather than herbal products that are 'one size fits all'.
+Other practitioners may also suggest herbal remedies in their treatment plans.
+However, as a trained medical herbalist and specialist in the use of herbal remedies, I can provide bespoke herbal prescriptions, rather than herbal products that are 'one size fits all'.

-It is also in my scope of practice to assist or advise patients that are already taking medicine from their doctor.
-Medical herbalists are trained to know which herbs can safely be used alongside conventional medicines and which are not.
+It is also in my scope of practice to assist or advise patients that are already taking drugs from their doctor.
+Medical herbalists are trained to know which herbs can safely be used alongside conventional drugs and which are not.